 verifying that the public key information included in the exchange set validates correctly against the IHO’s root level certificate

-Verifying that the exchange set ENC data has not changed and the file based digital signatures are valid against the producer’s public key.
+Verifying that the data in the exchange set has not changed and the file based digital signatures are valid against the producer’s public key.

 The IHO’s root certificate (certifying the IHOs identity) should be held externally on the implementing system and is not part of the dataset metadata.